Dr. Mary Inman

 Select publications

-- “The Socialization-Stressor Model of Racial Harassment,” with P. Radhakrishnan and K. Liggett, in Research in Human Resource Management, D.L.
+- “The Socialization-Stressor Model of Racial Harassment” (with P. Radhakrishnan and K. Liggett), in Research in Human Resource Management (ed. by D.L.
 Stone, J.H.
-Dulebohn and K.M. (eds), Information Age Publishing, in press, 2020
+Dulebohn and K.M.
+Lukaszewski), Information Age Publishing, 2020

-- “Body esteem and appearance-based self-worth: A test of religious moderators in men and women,” with C.V.O.
-Witvliet, Journal of Psychology and Christianity, 36, 2017
+- “Body Esteem and Appearance-based Self-worth: A Test of Religious Moderators in Men and Women” (with C.V.O.
+Witvliet,) Journal of Psychology and Christianity, 2017

-- “Religious-body affirmations protect body esteem for women who base self-worth on appearance or others’ approval,” with A. Snyder and K. Preprah, Mental Health, Religion, and Culture, 19, 2016
+- “Religious-body Affirmations Protect Body Esteem for Women Who Base Self-worth on Appearance or Others’ Approval” (with A. Snyder and K. Preprah), Mental Health, Religion, and Culture, 2016

 - “The Effects of Religious-Body Affirmations and Religious Commitment on Men's Body Esteem,” Psychology of Religion and Spirituality, 2014

-- “Do Religious Commitments, General Commitments, or Religious Affirmations Mitigate the Negative Effects of Exposure to Thin Ideals?”
-Journal of Scientific Study of Religion, 2014
+- “Do Religious Affirmations, Religious Commitments, or General Commitments Mitigate the Negative Effects of Exposure to Thin Ideals?” (with E. Iceberg and L. McKeel), Journal for the Scientific Study of Religion, 2014

-- “The attractive female body weight and female body dissatisfaction in 26 countries across 10 world regions: Results of the International Body Project,” Personality and Social Psychology Bulletin, 2010
+- “The Attractive Female Body Weight and Female Body Dissatisfaction in 26 Countries across 10 World Regions: Results of the International Body Project” (with V. Swami et al.), Personality and Social Psychology Bulletin, 2010

 - “Misperceptions in Intergroup Conflict: Disagreeing About What We Disagree About,” Psychological Science, 2006

-- “Boasting and Firsthand and Secondhand Impressions: A New Explanation for the Positive Teller-Listener Extremity Effects,” with N. McDonald and A. Ruch, Basic and Applied Social Psychology, 26, 2004
+- “Boasting and Firsthand and Secondhand Impressions: A New Explanation for the Positive Teller-Listener Extremity Effects” (with N. McDonald and A. Ruch), Basic and Applied Social Psychology, 2004

-- “Perceiving Discrimination: The Role of Prototypes and Norm Violation,” J. Huerta and S. Oh, Social Cognition, 16, 1998
+- “Perceiving Discrimination: The Role of Prototypes and Norm Violation” (with J. Huerta and S. Oh), Social Cognition, 1998

-- “Why Listeners Hear Less Than They Are Told: Attentional Load and the Teller-Listener Extremity Effect,” with R.S.
+- “Why Listeners Hear Less Than They Are Told: Attentional Load and the Teller-Listener Extremity Effect” (with R.S.
 Baron, J.P.
 David and B.M.
-Brunsman, Journal of Personality and Social Psychology, 72, 1997
+Brunsman), Journal of Personality and Social Psychology, 1997

-- “The Influence of Prototypes on Perceptions of Prejudice,” with R.S.
-Baron, Journal of Personality and Social Psychology, 70, 1996
+- “The Influence of Prototypes on Perceptions of Prejudice” (with R.S.
+Baron), Journal of Personality and Social Psychology, 1996

-- “Negative Emotion and Message Processing,” with R.S.
-Baron, H. Logan, J. Lilly and M. Brennan, Journal of Experimental Social Psychology, 30, 1994
+- “Negative Emotion and Message Processing” (with R.S.
+Baron et al.), Journal of Experimental Social Psychology, 1994

 - “Do We Tell Less Than We Know or Hear Less Than We Are Told?
-Exploring the Teller-Listener Extremity Effect,” with A.J.
+Exploring the Teller-Listener Extremity Effect” (with A.J.
 Reichl and R.S.
-Baron, Journal of Experimental Social Psychology, 29, 1993
+Baron), Journal of Experimental Social Psychology,1993

-- “Negative Emotion and Superficial Social Processing,” with R.S.
+- “Negative Emotion and Superficial Social Processing” (with R.S.
 Baron, C.F.
-Kao and H. Logan, Motivation and Emotion, 16, 1992
+Kao and H. Logan), Motivation and Emotion, 1992

-- “Detecting and labeling prejudice: Do female perpetrators go undetected?,” with R.S.
+- “Detecting and Labeling Prejudice: Do Female Perpetrators Go Undetected?” (with R.S.
 Baron and C.F.
-Kao, Personality and Social Psychology Bulletin, 17, 1991
+Kao), Personality and Social Psychology Bulletin, 1991

 View some of Mary’s published work at Digital Commons.